-“We hold high respect for Professor Goswami’s visionary approach to answer for our children’s well-being and their future.
-It is exciting to see her ground-breaking work setting the scientific basis in understanding how we can help every child succeed.
+“We hold high respect for Professor Goswami’s visionary approach to answer for our children’s wellbeing and their future.
+It is exciting to see her groundbreaking work setting the scientific basis in understanding how we can help every child succeed.
 As education continues to drive forward fundamental changes in our societies, it is our hope that deeper knowledge into brain functions would open new possibilities for better access to learning,” Dr Charles Chen Yidan said at the award ceremony.

 Usha Goswami is Professor of Cognitive Developmental Neuroscience at the University of Cambridge, and a Fellow of St John’s College Cambridge.
-She founded and serves as Director of the world’s first Center for Neuroscience in Education.
+She founded and serves as director of the world’s first Centre for Neuroscience in Education.
 Her research revealed the brain basis of rhythm perception, showing how this neural process is impaired in developmental dyslexia.
 These discoveries are enabling transformative educational interventions that have the potential to benefit millions of children worldwide.

-Professor Usha Goswami was awarded the Yidan Prize for Education Research in September 2019 for her ground-breaking neuroscience research in understanding brain function, which allows educators to design different teaching pedagogy, techniques and tools to help children with dyslexia and special needs to learn languages more effectively.
+Professor Usha Goswami was awarded the Yidan Prize for Education Research in September 2019 for her groundbreaking neuroscience research in understanding brain function, which allows educators to design different teaching pedagogy, techniques and tools to help children with dyslexia and special needs to learn languages more effectively.

-The University’s Vice-Chancellor, Professor Stephen Toope, remarked at the ceremony: “We are incredibly grateful to Charles Yidan Chen for establishing the Yidan Prize.
+The university’s Vice-Chancellor, Professor Stephen Toope, remarked at the ceremony: “We are incredibly grateful to Charles Yidan Chen for establishing the Yidan Prize.
 It is a prize that inspires and encourages educational innovation and research, and which will inspire and encourage the generations to follow.
 Congratulations to Professor Usha Goswami, who embodies the University’s mission to contribute to society through the pursuit of education, learning and research and research at the highest international levels of excellence.”

-“I am deeply honored to receive the Yidan Prize, and to have my research in educational neuroscience, language and literacy recognized by the Foundation.
-I whole-heartedly endorse the Yidan Prize Foundation’s mission to create a better world through education.
+“I am deeply honored to receive the Yidan Prize, and to have my research in educational neuroscience, language, and literacy recognized by the Foundation.
+I wholeheartedly endorse the Yidan Prize Foundation’s mission to create a better world through education.
 Children’s language and reading skills are fundamental to their ability to access the opportunities offered by education,” Professor Goswami said.